- Becoming a Donor

 - satisfy personal pledges that you have made to charity.

-If you have any questions about these examples, please contact Diane Timmons, vice president, Grants and Programs.
+If you have any questions about these examples, please contact Nan-c Moss Vann, vice president, Grants and Donor Relations.
 Your cooperation will ensure that all distributions fall within the definition of a charitable purpose and, thus, protect the tax deductibility of your gift to The Dayton Foundation.

 HERE TO HELP